cjwendt/plos_ten/writing_workshop/day4_arguments.md

 Does the claim include a hedge or qualification?

 - hedge: subtle

+- qualification: This is most apparent in the management of complex events involving multiple hazards versus a singular hazard event.

 # 3. Identify and revise a claim in your manuscript